-Call us on to start planning your vacation to The Opposite House or take a look at our itineraries to Beijing
+Call us on to start planning your holiday to The Opposite House or take a look at our itineraries to China

 The Opposite House is a chic and trendy property located in the cosmopolitan, creative and vibrant heart of Beijing’s Santilun Village.
 With a contemporary style it is a refreshing option in the city's many luxury hotels.

 Taking its name from both an old Chinese guesthouse across the courtyard and from the architectural contrast of old and new, the Opposite House is one of Beijing’s most stylish addresses.
 With its striking emerald glass exterior its stunning contemporary design is inspired by traditional Chinese wood lattice and reflects the vibrant street life surrounding the hotel.

 The accommodation at The Opposite House comprises 98 contemporary studios and a penthouse boasting a large roof terrace.
 All rooms feature a striking open plan design, high ceilings and plentiful natural light, evoking the feeling of spacious loft living.
 With crisp, white Egyptian cotton linen, modern comforts and spa inspired bathrooms with deep soak oak tubs and invigorating rain showers, the Opposite House is the ultimate in contemporary luxury.

 The property houses a superbly equipped gym and a large, stainless steel pool showcasing a dramatic interaction of light and metal.
 A genuine passion for food is also evident here, with a choice between 4 restaurants and bars including the Mediterranean Sureño, Mesh, the Village Cafe serving an all day western menu and Jing Yaa Tang serving fantastic Chinese cuisine.